Word Embeddings for Automatic Equalization in Audio Mixing: CONCLUSION

 In this paper, we demonstrated the feasibility of adopting word embeddings for automatic EQ mixing.
 We showed that the word embedding layer is capable of providing relationships between semantic descriptors, which assists in predicting EQ parameters.
 Using this technique, the machine learning model can predict EQ settings for words it has not seen before.
 This is a step towards bridging the gap between artists explaining their creative goals and mixing engineers understanding them.

 In this study, we looked at EQ parameters as a separate entity.
 This may not be ideal in some scenarios.
-For example, the EQ settings for a drum track may differ from a vocal track.
-In other words, the EQ settings for ``make the vocals sound brighter'' maybe different from ``make the drums sound brighter''.
-Moreover, the number of EQ bands predicted were 40.
-This number is pretty large for a network that performs regression.
+For example, the EQ settings for \emph{``make the vocals sound brighter''} maybe different from \emph{``make the drums sound brighter''}.
+Moreover, the number of EQ bands predicted was 40.
+This number is large for a network that performs regression.
 Future research could explore how the neural network architecture can be optimised and regularised better.
 Furthermore, it may be interesting to augment the size of training sets by adopting well-known synonyms and antonyms in the mixing engineer's vocabulary.

 For some words, Tok2Vec captured relationships, but GloVe did not and vice versa.
 For example, GloVe captured the meaning of \emph{punchy} as shown in figure~\ref{fig:plot-fold1and2} and Tok2Vec captured the meaning of \emph{warm} as shown in figure~\ref{fig:plot-fold3and4}.
 This may be simply because there is limited data in the training set.
 Otherwise, different embedding models may capture different aspects of semantic relationships.
 Therefore, an ensemble of different embedding models will improve performance in this case.
 Furthermore, in our study, we discarded non-English words for simplicity.
 Word embedding models such as ConceptNet \cite{speer2017conceptnet} use a knowledge graph to connect words from different languages.
 This may be an interesting avenue to explore.